LouisGameDev/runelite-custom-emoji/README.md

 Some PNG files are encoded in ways that Java cannot read correctly, even though they display fine in image viewers and browsers.
 Re-save the image using any image editor (Paint, GIMP, Photoshop, etc.) or an online PNG converter to fix this.

 **My emoji failed to load.
 What the frick?**
 If you're seeing the error in the panel, try hitting the refresh button.
-Otherwise, type `::emojierror` in game to see the errors.
+Otherwise, type `::emojierror` in game to see the error messages.

 If you need help, feel free to [open an issue](https://github.com/TheLouisHong/runelite-custom-emoji/issues/new).